openstack/diskimage-builder/elements/rhel-common/README.md

             # minor release version.
 This is only used with the auto_attach
             # option.
         repos:
-            # A single string representing a list of repository names separated
+            # A single string representing a list of repository names separated by a
-            # by a space.
+            # comma (No spaces).
 Each of the repositories in this string are enabled
             # through subscription manager.
         satellite_url:
             # The url of the Satellite instance to register with.
 Required for